 I am going to assume that you know what a Pearson correlation is and its function, if not check out this blog entry on dissertation statistics help featuring bivariate correlation.
 In a nutshell we are testing for a significant relationship between two variables.
 Please keep reading, but if you are just looking for someone to help you calculate the sample size for your Master’s thesis, Master’s dissertation, Ph.D. thesis, or Ph.D. dissertation using bivariate correlation, Pearson correlation, or Pearson product-moment correlation, or to justify the sample you already have, click here.

 There are some things we have to understand prior to calculating the sample size of our bivariate correlation or Pearson correlation.
 We have to first understand why we are calculating the sample size.
-If you are looking for some more information on these things, check out this blog entry.

 Sample size is calculated for the bivariate correlation or the Pearson correlation so we know how many people we have to survey, poll, or sample to find the test significant at the level of significance we have set.
 This is the probability of committing a Type I error.
 Usually the level of significance is set at 0.05.
 This means there is a 5% probability that our results are due to chance.
 Get help with determining the correct level of significance for your bivariate correlation, Pearson correlation, or Pearson product-moment correlation.